uri-library-data-services/iassist-preview/content/blog/new-iq-0.md

 The second article is from Eun-ha Hong at Wilfred Laurier University and Linda Lowry at Brock University.
-They are both employed as \"business and economics librarians\" at their respective universities and they present \"Business data: issues and challenges from the Canadian perspective\".
-The article was presented at the IASSIST 2007 conference in the session on \"Data Services mash-ups: Maps, Research and Everything!\".
+They are both employed as "business and economics librarians" at their respective universities and they present "Business data: issues and challenges from the Canadian perspective".
+The article was presented at the IASSIST 2007 conference in the session on "Data Services mash-ups: Maps, Research and Everything!".
 I find that the Hong and Lowry paper is mostly about research.
 Their goal is to start a discussion about key challenges in supporting the teaching and research use of business data.
 They refer to observations about the growing importance of datasets, and continue with